timescale/timescaledb/getting-started/quickstart.md

 # TimescaleDB Quick Start Guide

-Get started with TimescaleDB in under 20 minutes.
+Get started with TimescaleDB in under 10 minutes.
 This guide will help you run TimescaleDB locally, create your first hypertable with columnstore enabled, write data to the columnstore, and see instant analytical query performance.

 ## What You'll Learn

 - How to run TimescaleDB with a single Docker command
 - How to create a hypertable with columnstore enabled
 - How to insert data directly to the columnstore
-- How to query time-series data
+- How to execute analytical queries

 ## Prerequisites